 Digital Video Production

-In sixth-grade, students learn how to storyboard a video.
-In seventh-grade, they learn about the construction of images through digital manipulation.
-This year, they direct, act in, edit, and produce insightful, powerful, and polished public service announcements for broadcast on the local cable access station and the Internet.
+In sixth grade, students learn how to storyboard a video.
+In seventh grade, they learn about the construction of images through digital manipulation.
+This year, they direct, film, edit, and produce insightful, powerful, and polished public service announcements for broadcast on the local cable access station and the Internet.
 Discussions about media topics, such as who produces media, media distribution, why media is made, audience, media consumption and other related issues are an important part of the Video Production Unit as the girls learn how to become active producers of media, rather than passive consumers.
 Working in small groups, they come up with topics they want to address that they feel are important.
 Topics have included drinking responsibly, not smoking, animal care, gun control, supporting local music, consequences of unprotected sex, dangers of gangs, organ donation, and one group once chose to make a documentary about the making of all the other videos.
 They learn how to use digital video cameras and how to edit their footage on iMovie.
 Weaving their video footage with special effects, titles, narration, and music, the girls create powerful and entertaining public service announcements that clearly present their ideas to the world.